rjojjr/tasks-lock-api/README.md

 ## Feature Requests

-To submit a feature request or a bug, please feel free to open up a new GitHub Issue for this project.
+To submit a feature request or a bug, please feel free to create a new GitHub Issue for this project or start a conversation in our Github Discussions space.

 ### Roadmap